passyt/akka/akka-docs/rst/java/lambda-actors.rst

 ================

-An actor has to define its initial receive behavior by implementing the :meth:`initialReceive` method in the :class:`AbstractActor`:
+An actor has to define its initial receive behavior by implementing the :meth:`createReceive` method in the :class:`AbstractActor`:

-.. includecode:: code/docs/actorlambda/ActorDocTest.java#initialReceive
+.. includecode:: code/docs/actorlambda/ActorDocTest.java#createReceive

 The return type is :class:`AbstractActor.Receive` that defines which messages your Actor can handle,